Officer-Involved Shooting Summary

-On this page you will find officer-involved shooting summary tables for the last ten years with interactive links to information, maps, a flow chart of investigative processes, and demographic data.
+On this page you will find officer-involved shooting summary tables with interactive links to information, maps, a flow chart of investigative processes, and demographic data.
 The Police Department will continue to provide updates to this web page as it becomes available.

 Edwin C. Roessler Jr., Colonel

 Why we share officer-involved shooting information: